-Two Viral Twitter Poets Are Rewriting The Book On Astrology
+2 Viral Twitter Poets Are Rewriting The Book On Astrology

 It started with a casual text conversation around Thanksgiving.
 Or maybe it was a Twitter poll about which zodiac sign to go on a date with that night.
 It depends who you ask.